Sherman for Congress

 BETTER O'HARE AIRPORT NOISE MITIGATION

-I have A real and legitimate plan to reduce the impact of noise on neighbors of O'Hare.
-As a licensed pilot, I know what planes, the City of Chicago and the FAA can do spread the noise out.
+I have a real and legitimate plan to reduce the impact of noise on neighbors of O'Hare.
+As a licensed pilot, I know what planes, the City of Chicago and the FAA can do to spread the noise out.
 Changing the runway setup isn't the way to do it.
 Runways are just driveways for airplanes to land on or take off from.

 The solution is to significantly increase the array of designated air routes that planes can use after they take off or before they land.
 That would move the planes over different regions to distribute the noise more effectively.

 Send Rob Sherman to Congress and, as a licensed pilot, I'll get the job done to mitigate O'Hare noise.

 LAP AND SHOULDER SEAT BELTS ON ALL BUSES

 It's crazy that we don't require lap and shoulder seat belts on school buses, tour buses and motorcoach (Greyhound-type) buses.
 So, why are seat belts required, already?
 That's because the industry, in an attempt to save money, has mastered the art of lying to decision-makers about the need for seat belts.
 They do this by using trick statistics to falsely claim that buses are the safest form of transportation.